okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/index.md

 1. Select **Allow everyone in your organization to access** for **Controlled access**.
 1. Click **Save** to create the app integration.

-The configuration pane for the new app integration now opens.
-Keep this pane open.
+The configuration page for the new app integration appears.
+Keep this page open.

 > **Note:** For a complete guide to all the options not explained in this guide, see [Create OIDC app integrations](https://help.okta.com/oie/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_OIDC.htm).